ayush1999/Keras.jl/README.md

 Since this is currently under development, feel free to open any issue you encounter.

+### Current Impediments:

+[Lambda](https://keras.io/layers/core/#lambda) layers cannot be handled at this moment.
+This is because we'd need to handle the Python AST, for parsing it as JSON.

 ### To Do:

 Check if yaml support is needed.
 (No official Yaml parser present for Julia).